 The board will pre-screen survey questions and provide feedback on outputs.
 Joining and complementing this team will be evolving groups of stakeholder focus groups who will be asked to prescreen survey design and beta test utility of deliverables.
 The stakeholder board will be invited to the annual meeting of co-PDs where program deliverables will be reported and guided criticism of past and planed activities will be invited.

-Working in commercial pollination I see a broad cross section of commercial bees from around the country.
-The Bee Informed Partnership will be a great way to link what we are seeing in almond pollination to bee health nationwide.
-On top of that, it will give me tools and information to work with our commercial pollinators and help improve bee health and colony management.
-You ask about my favorite honey?
-It would have to be Sonoran mesquite but I’m really starting to enjoy California orange blossom.
-Hey, bloom where you are planted!
+Working in commercial pollination Wardell sees a broad cross section of commercial bees from around the country.
+Wardell believes that The Bee Informed Partnership will be a great way to link what we are seeing in almond pollination to bee health nationwide.
+On top of that, it will give him tools and information to work with our commercial pollinators and help improve bee health and colony management.

 David Mendes, American Beekeeping Federation, Chief Executive

 David Mendes has been a commercial beekeeper for 35+ years.
 He is the owner of Headwaters Farm, of N Fort Myers, FL, which provides hives to pollinate California almonds, Maine blueberries, and Massachusetts cranberries.
 David has been an active proponent of bee research and extension to improve beekeeper management.
 He is the former President of the American Beekeeping Federation, a member of the National Honey Bee Advisory Board, a Board Member of Project Apis m, and a Trustee of the Foundation for the Preservation of Honey bees.
 He is also a life member of the Florida State Beekeepers Association and the Eastern Apicultural Society.
 When not tied up in conference calls and Board meetings, he operates 12,000+ beehives for pollination and honey production.
 He is very appreciative to his manager and great staff that keep the bees alive and healthy.